estheroche/cohort-1-2023/README.md

 This repository contains the following Solidity examples:

-- [Structs.sol](./001_Structs.sol) - A simple smart contract about structs
+- [Events.sol](./001_Events.sol) - A simple smart contract demonstrating how events work

-- [Errors.sol](./001_Errors.sol) - A simple smart contract about how to call errors in solidity
+- [Inheritance.sol](./002_Inheritance.sol) - A simple smart contract that shows how inheritance works in contract

+- [ErrorLibrary.sol](./003_ErrorLibrary.sol) - A simple library that is used to check errors.

-- [Strings.sol](./001_Strings.sol) - A simple smart contract about how to compare strings in solidity
+- [UsingLibrary.sol](./004_UsingLibrary.sol) - A simple smart contract that imports a library

-- [Modifiers.sol](./001_Modifiers.sol) - A simple smart contract about Modifiers in solidity
+- [EncodeDecode.sol](./005_EncodeDecode.sol) - A simple smart contract showing how to encode and decode in solidity